 “the island is very accessible with a variety of places to go and things to do; from the Black Sands Beach and nighttime photography to arctic alpine flora and fauna, there’s an abundance of opportunities” Lois Nuttall – Photographer AIR 2017

-Program Outline: The Artist-in-Residence (AIR) program will operate for two month this summer at Porphyry Island Lighthouse and 4 qualifying artists will be provided with: transportation, room & board and studio/gallery space to develop art.
+Program Outline: The Artist-in-Residence (AIR) program will operate for the summer at Porphyry Island Lighthouse and 4 qualifying artists will be provided with: transportation, room & board and studio/gallery space to develop art.
 The AIR program allows an artist to practice and share their art experience with visitors.
-Last year’s artists enjoyed for example: the black sands beach, Lake Superior and the dark night skies.
+Last year’s artists enjoyed the black sands beach, Lake Superior, the isolation and the dark night skies.

-The chosen Artist-in-Residents will be provided; transportation to-and-from Porphyry, food & lodging, along with studio & gallery space for a mutually agreed 2 weeks period.
+The chosen Artist-in-Residents will be provided; transportation to-and-from Porphyry, food & lodging, along with studio & gallery space for a mutually agreed 2 weeks period (note you are responsible to find your way to Thunder Bay, Ontario Canada).
 As a resident of the lighthouse your main responsibilities will be to share your work with visitors and at the end of the residency, artists will be asked to donate a piece of their work to be auctioned at the CLLS’s annual lighthouse fundraiser.